RakibulRanak/github-stats_apache-crawler/activity_stats/README.md

-# Generate statistics from all the gitHub repositories of an User.
+# Generate activity statistics from all the gitHub repositories of an User.

 The stats includes - Total and median number of commits, stars, contributors, branches, tags, forks, releases, closed issues, and environments.
 GitHub API is used to perform this task.